 The above information is indicative only.
-The final decision of selection of the correct model for the patient is to be made by the Healthcare Professional.
+The final decision of selection of the correct model for the patient is to be made by

-STERILIZATION METHOD AND USE
+STERILIZATION METHOD AND USE:

-Cu 375 IUD is sterilized by Gamma Radiation or Ethylene Oxide.
-The Sterile single unit pouch containing Cu 375 IUD with its insertion components are "for single use
+TCu 380Ag IUD is sterilized by Gamma Radiation or Ethylene Oxide.
+The Sterile single unit pouch containing TCu 380Ag IUD with its insertion components are "For single use only"

-CONTRACEPTIVE LIFE
+CONTRACEPTIVE LIFE:

-Cu 375 can be left inserted for a maximum of 60 months (5 years).
-If continued contraception is desired by the patient, a new Cu 375 should be inserted at once.
+TCu 380Ag can remain inserted in the uterus for a maximum lifetime of 5 years.
+If continued contraception is desired by the patient, a new TCu 380Ag should be inserted at once.

 INSERTION PERIOD

 Insertion must take place during the first part of the menstrual cycle.
-It is recommended that insertion be carried out at the end of the menstrual period, which is the
+It is recommended that insertion be carried out at the end of the menstrual period, which is the most suitable time

-Cu 375 IUD may be inserted during the first part of menstrual cycle, provided the woman is not pregnant and has been consistently using an effective contraceptive since her last
+TCu 380Ag IUD may be inserted during the first part of menstrual cycle, provided the woman is not pregnant and has been consistently using an effective contraceptive since her

 Many clinicians prefer to insert the IUD within seven days of the onset of menstruation because the cervical opening is slightly dilated during this time, making insertion easier and pregnancy very unlikely.
 Insertion during these days also is likely to result in less discomfort, cramping and spotting for the patient.
 Given its small diameter, the insertion tube is easy to introduce and usually does not call for further dilation.

-RECOMMENDED INSERTION TECHNIQUE Insertion must absolutely be carried out by a qualified healthcare professional equipped with the appropriate instruments under aseptic conditions.
-It is imperative that a no-touch technique is employed throughout the insertion procedure to ensure sterile handling.
+RECOMMENDED INSERTION TECHNIQUE

+Insertion must absolutely be carried out by a qualified Healthcare Professional equipped with the appropriate instruments under aseptic conditions.
+It is imperative that a no-touch technique is employed throughout the insertion procedure to ensure sterile handling

 The inner packaging of the IUD must not have been opened or damaged.
-Insertion must not be carried out if the IUD or its accessories are damaged or insert before date has passed.
+Insertion must not be carried out if the IUD or its accessories are damaged.